 - Sharpening mower blades

-- Assisting during assembly of projects
+- Assisting during the assembly of projects

 Metal Vises

-Metal vises are best for general use workbenches, and as the name implies, have metal jaws that offer a high clamping pressure.
+Metal vises are best for general-use workbenches and, as the name implies, have metal jaws that offer a high clamping pressure.

 - Jaw opening width